 Smoking may increase the risk of developing hand psoriasis, as it can interfere with immune and nervous system signaling.

 Therefore, people who smoke should try to cut down or quit.
-A 2016 study shows that the amount someone smokes relates to the appearance of hand psoriasis symptoms.
+According to a 2016 analysis of research, the amount someone smokes relates to the appearance of hand psoriasis symptoms.

 Here are some tips on how to quit smoking.